mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 ![DSJ Company: Balance sheet after the first period](./pics/dsj_balance_sheets.png)

+At the end of the fiscal year/period , the amount in the OE account **profit & losses (of the period)** (P/L) is transferred to the OE account **retained profits**, which contains all retained profits during the company's history.
-The OE account **profit of the period** renamed to be the account of **retained profits**: this is a very important value, since it summarizes how well the company did in the period!
+P/L is a very important account, since it summarizes how well the company did in the period!
 Since it is very important, a new table/statement is created for it: **The Income Statement** or **Profit & Loss account (P & L)**.
 This table is basically the list of all transactions (or groups of transactions) in the account **profit of the period**.
 The order matters: revenues are decreased from most basic expenses to taxes until we get the net profit:

 1. **Sales revenue**: everything we have earned
 2. **Gross profit** = sales revenue - COGS expenses